ZM4G glow logo

 Logger32 is an excellent logging program with loads of useful features such as:

 1. It’s free, as in free beer not free speech.
-The author and support team put a huge amount of work into writing and maintaining the program and ask for nothing in return.
-Kudos to them for their true amateur spirit and for responding positively to reproducible bug reports and some improvement requests from users (they have their priorities too!).
+The program’s author K4CY and support team put a huge amount of work into developing, testing, documenting and maintaining the program while expecting virtually nothing in return except respect.

-2. It follows the latest ADIF XML standard closely, allowing me to exchange logs easily with other ADIF-compliant programs such as N1MM and LoTW.
+2. It follows the current ADIF standard closely, allowing me to exchange logs easily with other ADIF-compliant programs such as N1MM+ and LoTW.

-3. It competently handles the basics - things such as entering and storing QSO information, displaying country info, beam headings, times, previous QSOs etc., most of the time.
+3. It competently handles the basics - things such as entering and storing QSO information, displaying country info, beam headings, times, previous QSOs etc. Logger32 is fast enough to keep up with me, even in pileup situations.

-4. The screen layout can be customized to show windows such as the logbook, DXcluster, greyline map, log entry screen, notes and more, all on the one screen (the screenshot above shows how mine looks today).
+4. The screen layout can be customized to show windows such as the logbook, DXcluster, greyline map, log entry screen, notes and more, all on the one screen (such as the screenshot above) or spread across several (e.g. I now monitor the band maps on a second screen while working, catching up with emails, browsing the web etc. on the main screen with Logger32 in the background until some juicy DX catches my attention).
 The layout, sequence and colouring of most windows and the highlighting to show DXCC and QSL status can be customized.

-5. It’s extensible with several useful third party add-ons released by other generous hams.
+6. It’s extensible with several useful third party add-ons written and released by other talented and generous hams.

-6. It has additional features such as the Digital Voice Keyer function.
-From an icon on the main screen, I can trigger replay of the voice messages stored in the K3’s optional DVR hardware - handy for calling DX in an SSB pileup without constantly reaching for the rig or shouting into the mike like a demented parrot.
+7. It has additional features such as the Digital Voice Keyer function.
+From an icon on the main screen, I can trigger replay of the voice messages stored in the K3’s DVR hardware - handy for calling DX in an SSB pileup without constantly reaching for the rig or shouting into the mike like a demented parrot.
+[The ‘radio control panel’ function lets me send CAT commands to the radio - even better!
+I can compose and test new K3 macros on the fly.]

 However, like all software, Logger32 is not totally free of issues.
 Here are the snags that bother me the most - a mix of what I consider design flaws, bugs and things it just doesn’t do, in decreasing priority order at least as far as I’m concerned (your priorities probably differ):

-3. The logbook can be sorted by several fields.
+2. The logbook can be sorted by several fields.
 The sort happens quickly but does not leave the cursor and display on the previously-selected QSO line right after the sort, which is the Windows default.
-[For example, with the cursor sitting on a G3SXW QSO, if I sort the log by callsign, it should finish up with me still looking at that same G3SXW QSO but with the logbook now in sorted callsign order around it.]
+For example, with the cursor sitting on a G3SXW QSO, if I sort the log by callsign, it should finish up with me still looking at that same G3SXW QSO but with the logbook now in sorted callsign order around it.
+There are other niggles with the logbook display that I believe stem from an early design decision to develop custom routines for displaying, navigating and sorting the logbook.

-9. Logger32 won’t let us select multiple QSOs to make bulk changes e.g. to fill-in missing reports, change the QSL status, change the operator, fix busted zones etc. It is a one QSO at a time program.
+4. Logger32 won’t let us select multiple QSOs to make bulk changes e.g. to fill-in missing reports, change the QSL status, change the operator, fix busted zones etc. It is a one QSO at a time program.
+On the upside, we can only screw up one QSO at a time!

-10. Logger32’s NCDXF beacon tracking facility is useful as it is but a few little changes in this facility would be nice.
-At present, the status of the individual beacons can be manually configured, requiring us to select the relevant beacon from a drop-down list, then click to toggle the active status flag on every band: since the beacons generally QRT on all bands at once, an option to set or reset all the bands with just one click would be nice, or even better if Logger32 would go look up the status info from the NCDXF website for us and set the flags automatically, maybe once per day.
-Also, the present use of a red marker on the map for an active beacon is counterintuitive: red means STOP!
-It would be better if the inactive beacons were shown in red, and preferable if the text lines for those beacons were grayed-out as well.
+5. Logger32’s NCDXF beacon tracking facility is useful as it is but a few little changes in this facility would be nice.
+At present, the status of the individual beacons can be manually configured, requiring us to select the relevant beacon from a drop-down list, then click to toggle the active status flag separately on every band: since a beacon is generally QRV or QRT on all bands at once, an option to set or reset all the bands with just one click would be nice.
+Even better would be for Logger32 to look up the status info from the NCDXF website for us and set the flags automatically, maybe when the NCDXF beacon window first opens on any day.

 Back to quick links